 Provides access to Clarivate's InCites ESI database revealing emerging science trends as well as influential individuals, institutions, papers, journals, and countries in your field of research (more information - please note: we do not hold a subscription to InCites itself).
 ESI may also be accessed via Web of Science.
 Please note: On February 15th, 2019, the URLs to access the InCites platform will be updated.
 The existing URLs will remain available until March 15.
 To access Journal Citation Reports, please bookmark https://esi.clarivate.com

-Please note: National Chemical Database Service (NCDS) is being replaced by the Physical Sciences Data-Science Service (PSDS) during the summer of 2019.
+The Physical Sciences Data-Science Service (PSDS) replaced the National Chemical Database Service (NCDS) during the summer of 2019.
 To gain access to the PSDS, please register your details and your Brunel University email address.
-NCDS will be withdrawn from service later in 2019.
+NCDS has been withdrawn from service.

 The Royal Society of Chemistry hosts the National Chemical Database Service for the UK academic community.
 It brings together tools and resources for UK researchers in chemistry and related fields.
 This is an EPSRC-funded facility which allows free access to a suite of commercial databases for UK university staff and students.